VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Related Work

-\textbf{Hybrid Zeroth-Order and First-Order Algorithms.} Combining the strengths of FO and ZO optimization is a relatively recent and underexplored direction, with limited established theoretical analysis.
-The goal is to enjoy faster convergence while using less computational resource via ZO techniques \cite{zhang2024revisiting, li2024addax}.
-Early explorations include schemes like applying ZO to shallower model layers and FO to deeper ones \cite{zhang2024revisiting}, or concurrently computing and combining FO-SGD and ZO-SGD updates at each step, as in Addax \cite{li2024addax}.
-However, these initial hybrid approaches may have limitations; for instance, the theoretical convergence rate of Addax still exhibits dependence on the problem dimension $d$ \cite{li2024addax}, hindering its effectiveness for large-scale models.
+\paragraph{Hybrid Zeroth-Order and First-Order Algorithms.} Combining the strengths of FO and ZO optimization is a relatively recent and underexplored direction, with limited established theoretical analysis.
+The goal is to enjoy faster convergence while using less computational resource via ZO techniques \citep{zhang2024revisiting, li2024addax}.
+Early explorations include schemes like applying ZO to shallower model layers and FO to deeper ones \citep{zhang2024revisiting}, or concurrently computing and combining FO-SGD and ZO-SGD updates at each step, as in Addax \citep{li2024addax}.
+However, these initial hybrid approaches may have limitations; for instance, the theoretical convergence rate of Addax still exhibits dependence on the problem dimension $d$ \citep{li2024addax}, hindering its effectiveness for large-scale models.
 Furthermore, many early hybrid strategies often lack explicit mechanisms to adaptively tune the balance between FO accuracy and ZO query efficiency in response to varying computational resources or specific problem demands.
 The scarcity of hybrid strategies that offer both theoretical convergence and controlled adaptability underscores the novelty of our work.
+To contextualize our contributions, Table~\ref{table:convergence_summary} summarizes the convergence rates and computational complexities of our proposed methods, referred to as VAMO and VAMO (multi-point) in the table alongside several FO and ZO algorithms.
+We provide a detailed explanation of Table~\ref{table:convergence_summary} in Appendix~\ref{appendix:discussion_complexity}.